-Makaleha Falls Hike is the jungle waterfall adventure, which will leave you covered in mud but not with no regrets.
-The 2.6 mile out and back trail follows a stream the entirety of the hike with a reward of multiple epic waterfalls at the end.
-This hike is a great fit for those capable of bouldering, weaving in and out of roots and vines and dealing with slippery mud and mossy rocks.
+Makaleha Falls Hike is a jungle waterfall adventure, which will leave you covered in mud but not with no regrets.
+The 2.6 miles out and back trail follows a stream the entirety of the hike with a reward of multiple epic waterfalls at the end.
+This hike is a great fit for those capable of bouldering, weaving in and out of roots and vines, and dealing with slippery mud and mossy rocks.

 At the end of the trail, you run into a huge set of falls that cascade one into the next.
 You can cliff jump into these pools but they are very dark and require an underwater inspection for debris and depth.

 View full blog post: MAKALEHA FALLS HIKE ON KAUAI

 Where to stay on Kauai